 How much room does it take to store dry goods?

-Unless you specifically purchase these items in long-term storage containers, like sealed buckets, they will need to be stored in a sturdier container.
+Unless you specifically purchase these items in long-term food storage containers however, they will need to be repacked in a sturdier container.
 That will prevent spoilage and insect or rodent issues.

 Most dry goods are sold in 1, 5, 10, 25 and 50 pound increments, so those are the numbers I’m using for this.

 A 5 pound sack of flour or sugar will just fit into a gallon freezer bag.
-The filled bag takes up about 5 inches of shelf space.
+The filled bag takes up about 5 square inches of shelf space.
 This is a suitable method of storing flours, sugars and salts for a few months.
 It has the benefit of being cheap and easy and you can reuse the bags.
 Store the bags in a sealed bucket or the freezer as they will not be pest proof.

-If you use canisters or other containers, you’ll need a capacity of 175 ounces at a minimum for a five pound bag.
+If you use canisters or other smaller sealed containers, you’ll need a capacity of 175 ounces at a minimum for a five pound bag.
 Expect that container to take up around 6-7 square inches of shelf space.
 Square canisters are more space efficient than round jars, so you may be able to squeeze in some extras if you use those.

 A quart jar will hold 1.5 pounds of most beans and 2 pounds of most lentils or rice.

 A 175 ounce canister will hold about 5 pounds of most beans and about 6 pounds of lentils or rice.